stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 info.pSignalSemaphores = NativeObject.toArray(signal);
 ```

 Population of the wait semaphores is slightly more complicated because the two components are separate fields, rather than an array of some child structure.
+Note that the table is a linked map to ensure that both fields are iterated in the same order.

 First the array of semaphores is populated:

 ```java
 info.waitSemaphoreCount = wait.size();
 info.pWaitSemaphores = NativeObject.toArray(wait.keySet());
 ```

-And then the list of stage masks for each semaphore (which for some reason is a pointer-to-integer array):
+And then the list of pipeline stage for each semaphore:

 ```java
 int[] stages = wait.values().stream().mapToInt(Integer::intValue).toArray();
 info.pWaitDstStageMask = new IntegerArray(stages);
 ```

+Note that the `pWaitDstStageMask` implies it is a bit-field but is in fact a pointer to an integer array.

-Here the `IntegerArray` helper class in introduced to transform an integer array to a contiguous memory block:
+Here the `IntegerArray` helper class is introduced to transform an array of integers to a contiguous memory block:

 ```java
 public class IntegerArray extends Memory {